Jenson Windley

 Jenson Windley (born August 2006) is an English professional rugby league footballer who plays as a or for Castleford Tigers in the Super League.

-He has spent time on loan from Castleford at Sheffield Eagles in the RFL Championship.
+He has previously spent time on loan at Sheffield Eagles, Salford RLFC and Halifax Panthers in the RFL Championship.

 Background

 Windley was born in Kingston upon Hull, East Yorkshire, England.

 Windley played junior rugby league for West Hull ARLFC.
 He joined the Castleford Tigers development system at scholarship level.

 In September 2022, Windley progressed to Castleford's academy squad.
 During the 2023 academy season, he made ten appearances and scored nine tries.
 In 2024, he served as academy captain and made eleven appearances and scored nine tries, as well as a further eight appearances and five tries for the reserves.